Tips For Reducing Your Impact

 And More for Publicity:

-- Direct Mail: resource sent to all parishes, elementary schools, and diocesan directors of religious education and youth ministry.
-Download it in English Direct Mail or Spanish Direct Mail (PDF).
+- Direct Mail, a resource sent to all parishes, elementary schools, and diocesan directors of religious education and youth ministry.

 - Covenant Print Ad: a nationwide ad campaign was launched.
 It asks the question “Who’s Under Your Carbon Footprint?” and encourages widespread participation in the St. Francis Pledge.
 Print Ad (PDF)